GinkgoQ/TorbuQuant/docs/limits.md

 - HuggingFace cache wrappers reconstruct dense K/V for attention.
 - vLLM live backend registration is not wired end to end in this repository.
-- TQ packed page update/decode includes a PyTorch contract path; selected older non-paged kernels exist under `torbuquant.triton.kernels`.
+- TQ packed page update/decode includes a PyTorch contract path; selected older non-paged kernels exist under `turboquant.triton.kernels`.
 - Recipe update/decode Triton kernels are not present.
 - INT8-Q prefill is not present.
 - CUDA graph buffer ownership is not present.